loglib/loglib/.github/CONTRIBUTING.md

 1. Apps - Contains two other folders: api(hono js api that serves as api for analytics data and to recive data from the tracker) and www/web(next js app route project that serve as the main application framework)

-2. Packgaes - Contains shared packages across the two apps and published tracker npm package.
+2. Packages - Contains shared packages across the two apps and published tracker npm package.

 ## Setting up loglib for development